 Proper onboarding and identity management practices keep data safe during the time a temporary employee works for your company, but what about when they leave?
 If you want to maintain the highest level of security, it’s essential to manage the entire identity lifecycle.

-Thirteen percent of employees are able to access accounts using old credentials, and since even one person with inappropriate access can pose a threat, this number should be cause for alarm.
+According to many reports, a large percentage of employees are able to access accounts using old credentials, and since even one person with inappropriate access can pose a threat, this number should be cause for alarm.
 Third parties retaining access to your system once their jobs are over could easily carry out malicious action or open a virtual door for hackers.

 Leaving outdated access credentials in place can also: